 KH: How the hell are you doing, friend?

 SB: I’m ok.
 I am hanging inside the whole time.
-I’m getting used to doing everything I need to do within the walls of my small apartment.
+So I’m getting used to doing everything I need to do within the walls of my small apartment.
 But I’m doing okay.
-I think I’m pretty fortunate that I can work from home and stay here and have most of what I need.
+I think I’m doing — I think I’m pretty fortunate that I can work from home and stay here and have most of what I need.

 KH: Are you under a shelter-in-place order as well?

 SB: Yes, we [have a] shelter-in-place [order].
 In fact, I was just going over what the rules of it really are.
-I mean, I think we can, we can technically go outside for some activity if we can reliably not intersect with other people.
+I mean, I think we can, we can technically go outside for some activity, if we can reliably not intersect with other people, but since I live in an urban area, that’s not really possible.
+So it’s basically, effectively stay inside.
 We’ve only left the house once in the last four days.

-SB: Yeah, I think people in a lot of ways are responding to the fact that they have never dealt with something so disruptive in their daily lives.
+SB: I think people, in a lot of ways, are responding to the fact that they have never dealt with something so, kind of, disruptive in their daily lives.
 They don’t even have a framework for it.

-SB: One of the first things is that we do have a lot of history of people who are organizers responding to crisis in really effective ways.
+SB: One of the first things is that we do have a lot of history, people who are organizers, of responding to crisis in really effective ways.
 You know, we have the term for this: mutual aid.
-It’s how we develop mechanisms outside of capitalism and the state where we can support each other to do a lot of things.
+It’s how we develop mechanisms outside of capitalism and the state, where we can support each other to do a lot of things.
 And there’s lots of examples of this.
-So you know, ACT UP in the 1980s, creating mutual aid, medical support for people who were dying of HIV in a mass pandemic.
-Community groups formed.
-They were doing research, they were getting support drugs, they were getting medical support, they were doing all kinds of things.
+So you know, ACT UP in the 1980s, creating mutual aid, [and] medical support for people who were really dying of HIV in a mass pandemic.
+And so there was community groups formed.
+They were doing research, they were getting support drugs, they were getting medical support, they were doing all kinds of things as a mutual aid project.
 Black Panthers had survival pending revolution programs.
 You know, we’re talking about education, food distributions, medical clinics.
-There’s a lot of these programs that have historically existed.

 KH: And as someone who covers movement work in the present day, are you seeing that kind of action around COVID-19?